+NOTE: In a production environment you may have thousands of blocked events and you will need to respond to issues quickly.
+Searching via the support ID is the fastest way to achieve this.

-and click the magnifying glass.
-In the pop out box enter the Support ID you noted previously and click “Apply Filter.”
+Click the magnifying glass.
+In the pop out box enter the last four digits of the Support ID you noted previously and click “Apply Filter.”